amberframework/micrate/README.md

     github: juanedi/micrate
 ```

+This allows you to programatically use micrate's features.
+You'll see the `Micrate` module has an equivalent for every CLI command.
 If you need to use micrate's CLI without installing the tool (which could be convenient in a CI environment) you can create a simple script like the following:

 ```crystal
 #! /usr/bin/env crystal